aws-samples/aws-cdk-examples/typescript/api-eventbridge-lambda/README.md

 - Lambda as Data Producer
 - EventBridge that routes to AWS services based on Rules
 - Two Lambda functions which consume data based on Rules
-- Kinesis Data Firehose that receives data from EventBridge based on Rules, then stores data in S3 bucket.
+- Kinesis Data Data Firehose which receives data from EventBridge based on Rules, then stores data in S3 bucket.

 ![Architecture](architecture.png)